 15. Calvert Emerging Markets Equity Fund I (CVMIX)

 For investors interested in achieving long-term appreciation of assets, this ESG mutual fund launched by Calvert Emerging Markets is an ideal option.
-The fund includes companies from emerging markets that follow the use of sustainable business practices across multiple sectors.
+The fund includes companies from emerging markets that use sustainable business practices across multiple sectors.

-Since its launch in 2012, the fund has performed impressively in the market with over 7% in average returns in the last five years.
+Since its launch in 2012, the fund has performed impressively in the market, with over 7% average returns in the last five years.
 For an inexpensive initial price range of 0.99%, it is a profitable option for beginners looking to invest in ESG funds.

 This emerging markets fund is a decent way to gain international exposure and diversify your portfolio.